Note: This blog was originally written in Dec. 2019. It has been updated in 2022 for style and content.

-Bob M., a resident at Otterbein Marblehead SeniorLife, is one of those people.
+Bob M., a resident at Otterbein SeniorLife Marblehead, is one of those people.
 As a retired pastor, he continues to live out his calling by serving as the volunteer chaplain on campus.
 Read more about his work in this blog post.

 Serving Spiritual Needs on Campus

-Bob, who’s lived at Otterbein for just over four years, said he was actually helping serve the campus’ spiritual needs even before receiving his official designation as volunteer chaplain.
+Bob, who’s lived at Otterbein for several years, said he was helping to serve the campus’ spiritual needs even before receiving his official designation as volunteer chaplain.

 “Basically I’m there for any kind of thing that might need a religious aspect to it,” he said.

-That includes alternating with the pastor during weekly services in the assisted living area, visiting those in the Jane Baker House, and helping out every six months at the Celebration of Life on campus.
+That includes alternating with the pastor during weekly services in the assisted living area, visiting those in the Jane Baker House and Cornerstone Cottage, and helping out every six months at the Celebration of Life on campus.

 Bob enjoys staying involved to not only live out his calling but to keep active and engaged on campus.